DiederikvandenB/apollo-link-sentry/README.md

     ```
     2. Otherwise, it will be possible to use the `beforeBreadcrumb` option of Sentry to filter out the duplicates.
 This feature is not yet implemented in this package, but it is on the roadmap (see below).

+## Caveats
+- This package has not been tested for subscriptions
+- We also need to test for different links, i.e. `apollo-link-rest`

-## Roadmap
+## Roadmap / notes
-- Finish the following options:
-  - `breadcrumb.enable`
-    - Also add option to exclude successful operations
 - Add the possibility to exclude:
   - Operations
   - URLs?
+- Write best practice scenario:
+  - setting `includeError` true
+  - catch errors manually
-- Add error observer
+  - throw custom error
+  - how to use together with `apollo-link-error`?
+    - does it report errors twice if you do sentry capture there and in your catch
 - Add breadcrumb filter to remove duplicate fetch requests
-- Add operation's filter
-- Maybe add a callback for `setFingerprint`?

-## Caveats
-- This package has not been tested for subscriptions
-- We also need to test for different links, i.e. `apollo-link-rest`